DisruptivelyUseful/handheld-light-graffiti/README.md

 **LENS TIPS:**

-Nearly any lens of any kind will work, but some will work better than others.
+Nearly any lens of any kind will work, but some will work (much) better than others.
 All lenses have a focal length- the distance from the lens where the image comes into focus.
 We used a lens from an old big screen TV, because we had a few lying around.
 They work well, and 3 of them can be found inside any old boxy projection-style TV.
 (If you are unsure if a TV is the right kind, try gently poking the screen.
 Is it large, plastic, textured, and a little floppy in the middle?
 If so, you’re in luck!)

-If you take off the screen, it should look something like this.
-(IMAGE NEEDED) Also note that the Fresnel lens and first surface mirror in big screen TVs can be used to make solar concentrators and other fun optical projects, but that's for a different tutorial.
+Also note that the Fresnel lens and first surface mirror in big screen TVs can be used to make solar concentrators and other fun optical projects, but that's for a different tutorial.

-Not everyone wants to rip apart a big screen TV, however, and other optics work.
+Not everyone wants to rip apart a big screen TV, however, so we have did some research and found that you can buy this style of lens on ebay for $5-$20.
+You want to search for "projection television lens", and look for a lens that looks like this:

+{INSERT LENS IMAGES}

+In our understanding other optics work we well, though we have not played with other lenses much so far.
 Old 35 mm camera lenses can usually be found at thrift stores for $5-15, and they have very high quality optics, and many of the bigger telephoto-style ones will let you make very fine adjustments to the focus and size/throw of your image.

 The now-defunct [GuerillaBeam project](https://streettoolbox.fandom.com/wiki/Guerilla_Beam) used a 3D printed slide holder to couple 35MM camera lenses to LED flashlights, which is how we know they work.
 If you use a camera lens, you’ll have to play around with the spacing between the light, stencil, and lens to find the sweet spot, and then design your coupler accordingly.